Champions League Prediction Markets 2026 · How to Trade UCL on Kalshi

 Manage positions actively through the semifinals

 Semifinal results move tournament winner prices dramatically.
-A club that wins their semifinal convincingly often gets overpriced relative to the two-club final matchup they are about to play.
-A club that wins narrowly or on aggregate from a deficit gets underpriced.
-When both semifinal results are confirmed, assess the final matchup on its merits before the narrative momentum from the semifinal performances fully sets the final game winner prices.
-The gap between narrative pricing and analytical pricing is widest in the 12 to 24 hours after the second semifinal confirms the finalists.
+A club that wins their semifinal convincingly often gets overpriced relative to the final matchup.
+A club that wins narrowly gets underpriced.
+When both semifinal results are confirmed, assess the final matchup on its merits before narrative momentum fully sets the prices.
+The gap between narrative pricing and analytical pricing is widest in the 12 to 24 hours after the second semifinal.

 05